Directory Structure

 - The

-directory contains files that bootstrap the Laravel framework and application. app.php
+bootstrapdirectory contains files that bootstrap the Laravel framework and application. app.php: Initializes the Laravel application.

 - The